tmorse2222/WeatherChecker/README.md

 WHEN I click on a city in the search history<br>
 THEN I am again presented with current and future conditions for that city<br>
 <br>
 This challenge tasked us with creating a weather application that is capable of retrieving data from third-party servers.
 All documents were coded from scratch, featuring the use of bootstrap and custom css for styling and use of Jquery and custom JS to achieve functionality.
-The application pulls from 4 different third-party APIs; Geocoding, Current weather, and 5 day forcast from openweathermap.org, and UV info from openuv.io.
+The application pulls from 4 different server-side APIs; Geocoding, Current weather, and 5 day forcast from openweathermap.org, and UV info from openuv.io.
 <img src="assets/images/screenshot.png" alt="A screenshot of the deployed application">
 A link to the deployed application can be found <a href="https://tmorse2222.github.io/WeatherChecker/">here</a>